 - Crying, gasping, or difficulty breathing

 - Sudden death

-Most vets will suggest a humane euthanasia for the animal instead of a 'peaceful death' at home with their families due to the extreme pain and suffering they can experience until their heart stops.
+Most vets will suggest humanely euthanizing the animal instead of a "peaceful death" at home with their families due to the extreme pain and suffering they can experience until their heart stops.

 Can Cats Contract Parvo?